Playing Euchre is a learned skill,

 While a double lead can help win a game if played properly.
 It can, more often than not, results in your team...

-* Top things people do wrong when playing euchre
+* Top things done wrong when playing euchre *

 1) Not leading trump to partner's call